Liam-M-Dev/t1a2-portfolio-website/readme.md

 ### Target Audience

-My target audience is mainly trying to appeal towards
+My target audience for this project is targeted towards potential front end developers but also advertises that I am studying full stack development with the intention of being able to do both front and back end development when I graduate from the bootcamp.
 ***

 ### Tech Stack